pbanner/BIFROST/README.md

-# Optical Fiber Simulation
+# BIFROST --- Birefringence In Fiber: Research and Optical Simulation Toolkit

-This Python library provides a set of measured values, methods, and classes for the simulation of polarization mode dispersion in optical fibers.
+BIFROST is a Python library that provides a set of data, methods, and classes for the simulation of polarization mode dispersion in optical fibers.
 Silica-based fibers whose core and/or cladding are doped with germanium oxide or with fluorine can be simulated.

 Specifically, the ``fibers.py`` module provides the following classes (see their individual documentations for more details):